krblackwell/krblackwell.github.io/docs/python/01-foundations/10-logical-and-comparison-operators.md

 ### `>` and `<` greater than and less than

 For the greater than/less than operators, you'll want to use numbers for comparison.
+And you know 1 is less than 3, so we see `True`.

 ```python